janymuong/CloudFormation-only-IaC/README.md

 # Deploy a High-availability Web App - AWS CloudFormation
 ---
-"ND9991 - C2- Infrastructure as Code - Deploy a high-availability web app using CloudFormation" project - Cloud DevOps Engineering Courese 2.
+"ND9991 - C2- Infrastructure as Code - Deploy a high-availability web app using CloudFormation" project - ```Cloud DevOps Engineering``` Course 2.

 This directory contains the following files: